jiakaiBot/deCloudflare/PEOPLE.md

+- Some things also felt hidden.
+Like VLANs under "Other Types" in the Interfaces menus.
+The Dynamic DNS CloudFlare API token threw a PHP error when using the Global API key.
+However setting up a specific API Token solved it.
+GUI indicates Global Key should work, but it doesn't. ([aka_tg](https://twitter.com/Aka_TG/status/1376356501594509320))
 - also, there is the “H captcha” system that uses a temporary accessibility cookie.
 Honestly, that needs to be a bit more permanent. ([n7zzt](https://twitter.com/n7zzt/status/1376320331212759042))
 - hmmm, just about any place that uses an audio alternative to captcha.
 However, that still won’t help the deaf-blind (who often use braille as their only means of reading the net). ([n7zzt](https://twitter.com/n7zzt/status/1376320087397830659))
 - oooops, error in that last response, what was should be I keep getting his username wrong. ([n7zzt](https://twitter.com/n7zzt/status/1376321360385830914))